 Nowadays, Wasanbon is also being used in Western recipes.
 It might help you when choosing a cake to know what type of sugar is used in it.

 The dry Japanese candy Higashi is sold in many Japanese sweets shops, so you can get it at larger malls.
 It goes well with coffee or black tea, so it might be nice to have teatime with Wasanbon.
 When doing so, I recommend that you not dissolve it like a sugar cube, but bite into it like a piece of candy.
 Some people even eat it with brandy!

 There’s also powdered Wasanbon, so please try it if you like baking or cooking, because it will change your dishes.

 The Higashi I introduced today is sold at “Baiko-do” in Kagawa Prefecture.
-There are many seasonal flower sugar molds that are fun to see! (※These candies is seasonal ones, so the contents might differ during the year.)
+There are many seasonal flower sugar molds that are fun to see! (※These candies are seasonal ones, so the contents might differ during the year.)

 You can find Baiko-do in Kagawa Prefecture and Setouchi Shunsai-kan in Tokyo, or even in malls throughout Japan.

 For smartphone users, please click the link below to go to the Tadaima Japan website which includes detailed location information: